cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

     Fuel-species concentration as a fraction of the electron density :math:`n_{DT}/n_e`.

   core_radiator
-    An :class:`~cfspopcon.named_options.Impurity` indicating which :term:`extrinsic<extrinsic impurity>` core radiator species should be injected into the confined region to enhance the core radiated power.
+    An :class:`~cfspopcon.named_options.AtomicSpecies` indicating which :term:`extrinsic<extrinsic impurity>` core radiator species should be injected into the confined region to enhance the core radiated power.

   core_radiator_charge_state
     Charge state of the :term:`extrinsic<extrinsic impurity>` core radiator.